Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 What is keratitis?

 Keratitis is inflammation of the cornea.
 The cornea is the clear layer that covers the front of your eye.
-Keratitis usually affects one eye, but you can have it in both eyes.
+Keratitis may develop in one or both eyes.

 What causes keratitis?